learn-co-curriculum/react-hooks-props-basics-lab/README.md

   down as a prop
 - a second `<a>` element with its `href` and text set to the user's LinkedIn link, passed down as a prop

-### App

-In the `App` component, pass down data from the `user` object as props to the `Home` component so that it renders correctly.
-There is some starter code for you in the `Home` component that should give you a clue as to what props this component takes in.

-`App` should also pass down a prop of `bio` to the `About` component.

 Finally, `App` should **also** pass down the `github` and `linkedin` links to the `About` component, so that `About` can pass those props down to the `Links`